antoyang/NAS-Benchmark/README.md

 This repository includes the code used to evaluate NAS methods on 5 different datasets, as well as the code used to augment architectures with different protocols, as mentioned in our ICLR2020 paper (https://arxiv.org/abs/1912.12522).
 Scripts exemples are provided in each folder.

 ## News
-ICLR2020 will be hosted virtually and we will be available for discussion and questions during our Poster Sessions, Wednesday 6 12:00 to 14:00 and 17:00 to 19:00 GMT (https://iclr.cc/virtual/poster_HygrdpVKvr.html).

-A 5 min video (with associated slides) presenting the paper will also be made public for the conference.
+The slides and video from our ICLR2020 poster presentation will be made available during May.
+Thanks for those who came chatting with us during our virtual poster sessions!

 ## Plots
 All code used to generate the plots of the paper can be found in the "Plots" folder.